Words with Friends: Random opponent and chat features

 Since the game's launch, the random opponent and chat features of the game have led to a number of romantic relationships.
 In 2009, Megan Lawless, of Chicago, began a game with a random opponent, Jasper Jasperse, who lived in the Netherlands.
 The two got to know one another via the game's chat function and married in July 2011.
 Other couples who met via the game's random opponent feature include Trish and David Palmer of Dacula, Georgia, who married in November 2011, and Stephen Monahan and Britney Hilbun of Texas, who became engaged to marry in December 2011.

 In late 2011, it was reported that one of the game's American players was communicating via the game's chat function about her Australian opponent's husband's medical symptoms.
 The American relayed these symptoms to her husband, a doctor, who recommended an immediate hospital visit.
 The opponent's husband found he had a 99% blockage close to his heart.
 On a 2012 episode of the American TV show, The Doctors, the couples were introduced to each other for the first time.

 The board game

 In 2012, Zynga, in conjunction with Hasbro, released several physical board game versions of Words with Friends under the "Hasbro Gaming" imprint.
-These include a standard version, a "Luxe" edition with rotating fitted tile gameboard (similar to the deluxe editions of Scrabble), and a "To Go" travel edition.

-This is one of several games in the Zynga game library to be released as physical board game versions.
+They include a standard version, a "Luxe" edition with rotating fitted tile gameboard (similar to the deluxe editions of Scrabble), and a "To Go" travel edition.
+That is one of several games in the Zynga game library to be released as physical board game versions.
 Others include Draw Something, a CityVille edition of Monopoly, and several kids' games based on FarmVille.

 Privacy issues

 In October 2019, it was announced that the hack of social game developer Zynga had compromised the details of 218 million Words with Friends accounts.
-Details accessed include players' names, email addresses, login IDs, hashed passwords, password reset tokens, phone numbers, Facebook IDs and Zynga account IDs.
+Information accessed includes players' names, email addresses, login IDs, hashed passwords, password reset tokens, phone numbers, Facebook IDs, and Zynga account IDs.